currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

-pump(noun) (There are two pumps to fill the pool with water., The overflow is caused by a faulty pump.) ::: Pumpe pump(noun) (The pumps are too large for my feet.) ::: Turnschuh, Sportschuh resignation(noun) (The politician announced his resignation., Taking action is better than resignation., I handed in my resignation and found a new job.) ::: Rücktritt, Resignation, Kündigung
-Resignation(noun) (Etwas zu unternehmen ist besser als Resignation.) ::: resignation publicity(noun) (The publicity for the new book attracted many readers., My company has had good publicity in the media.) ::: Werbung, Publicity, Publizität
-Publicity(noun) (Meine Firma hat in den Medien gute Publicity bekommen.) ::: publicity, exposure, hype validity(noun) (The results confirm the validity of the assumption., The validity of his arguments is unquestionable.) ::: Gültigkeit, Richtigkeit, Aussagekraft likewise(adverb) (Everybody started dancing, so I did likewise., Your brother is studying hard and you should do likewise.) ::: ebenfalls, gleichfalls, ebenso leap(noun) (The cat made a leap over the fence., All of her friends watched her daring leap off the tree.) ::: Sprung, Satz leap(noun) () ::: Entwicklungssprung to leap(verb) (The child leaped over the puddle., The horse leaped over the hurdle.) ::: hüpfen, springen, überspringen henceforth(adverb) (The new provision shall henceforth apply to all members., Henceforth, the new provision applies to all members.) ::: künftig, fortan, im Folgenden hyperbole(noun) () ::: Übertreibung, Hyperbel
+pump(noun) (There are two pumps to fill the pool with water., The overflow is caused by a faulty pump.) ::: Pumpe pump(noun) (The pumps are too large for my feet.) ::: Turnschuh, Sportschuh resignation(noun) (The politician announced his resignation., Taking action is better than resignation., I handed in my resignation and found a new job.) ::: Rücktritt, Resignation, Kündigung publicity(noun) (The publicity for the new book attracted many readers., My company has had good publicity in the media.) ::: Werbung, Publicity, Publizität validity(noun) (The results confirm the validity of the assumption., The validity of his arguments is unquestionable.) ::: Gültigkeit, Richtigkeit, Aussagekraft likewise(adverb) (Everybody started dancing, so I did likewise., Your brother is studying hard and you should do likewise.) ::: ebenfalls, gleichfalls, ebenso leap(noun) (The cat made a leap over the fence., All of her friends watched her daring leap off the tree.) ::: Sprung, Satz, Entwicklungssprung to leap(verb) (The child leaped over the puddle., The horse leaped over the hurdle.) ::: hüpfen, springen, überspringen henceforth(adverb) (The new provision shall henceforth apply to all members., Henceforth, the new provision applies to all members.) ::: künftig, fortan, im Folgenden hyperbole(noun) () ::: Übertreibung, Hyperbel